-It was a week where oil prices logged a modest decline and natural gas futures sank to a three-month low.
+It was a week where oil prices ended largely unchanged and natural gas futures dropped.

-Overall, it was a rough week for the sector.
-West Texas Intermediate (WTI) crude futures edged down 0.9% to close at $53.40 per barrel, while natural gas prices fell 6.6% to $2.834 per million Btu (MMBtu).
-(See the last ‘Oil & Gas Stock Roundup’ here: TOTAL's Q4, Parsley's Permian Deal and More.)
+Overall, it wasn’t a good week for the sector.
+While West Texas Intermediate (WTI) crude futures remained essentially unchanged at $65.74 per barrel, natural gas prices fell some 2.4% to $2.89 per million Btu (MMBtu).
+(See the last ‘Oil & Gas Stock Roundup’ here: Exxon, Shell, Petrobras & More)